 Required: Please bring a notebook, laptop or tablet to take notes.

-Glen Mutel is features editor of National Geographic Traveller and responsible for editorial standards across the title.
+Glen Mutel is deputy editor of National Geographic Traveller and responsible for editorial standards across the title.
 He appreciates a good pitch, a well-worded intro, quirky tales and a good European city.

 Pat Riddell has been National Geographic Traveller‘s editor since 2010 and a travel writer/editor for over 15 years.
 He has an unhealthy Nottingham Forest obsession, an unfeasibly large record collection and a love of Australia, Italy and New York.